isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    Here you can notice that the first chapter Advanced PDF settings is not given any page number, as it has nested or child topics.
 Whereas a page number if assigned to Appendix and Legal because they are standalone topics without any child topic.

 *  **Do not show chapter number in the TOC** : Select this option to display the chapter names without the chapter numbers in the TOC.
 By default, the chapter numbers are displayed in the TOC of your PDF output.
-* **Link glossary terms to the glossary page**: Select this option to show the glossary terms as hyperlinks in the content and link them to the terms on the glossary page.
-This helps the readers to quickly view the definition of a term defined in the glossary.

-   To convert the glossary terms to hyperlinks, you need to:
-   * Enable **Glossary** in the **Page Order** tab for a DITA map.
-   * Add the Glossary in the Back Matter Pages for a Book map.

-   If you don’t enable the Glossary page, the Glossary terms in the content are not converted to hyperlinks in the PDF output.

 * **Leader format**: Use the drop-down to select Dotted, Solid, or Space leader lines to connect heading levels to its corresponding page numbers.
    For applying TOC structure and styling heading levels, see [Add a chapter TOC](design-page-layout.md#add-chapter-toc).